How to find out if someone has life insurance

 5 steps to find a life insurance policy

-Still, you may have expenses you’d like the life insurance benefit to cover, so it’s better to locate the policy as soon as possible.
+Still, you may have expenses you’d like to cover, so it’s better to locate the policy as soon as possible.
 Here’s how to find a life insurance policy, whether your loved one kept documents handy or not.

 1. Search for a physical copy of the policy

-Ideally, you want to find the policy document, because it will have all the information you need to file a life insurance claim.
+Ideally, you want to find the policy documents, which will have all the information you need to file a life insurance claim.
 As you go through your loved one’s personal documents, look out for paperwork with the following information:

 • Name and contact information of the insurer